CommanderAnime/CommanderAnime/README.md

 I'm a perfectionist; I will implement a feature, and then implement it again five more times.
 I write with a airtight ESLint config, and I have a huge passion for web development, node and web languages.
 I primarily work with JavaScript, its supersets, and its sibling “languages.”

-Privacy and FOSS are my passion points. <sup>Richard Stallman is bae</sup>
+Privacy and FOSS are my passion points.

 Been meaning to get into C++ and rust.